zeinnicholas/community-guidelines/README.md

 #### Contribution Guidelines

-Please read our [Contribution Guidelines](https://elemn.to/gh-contributing) to learn the best practices on how to contribute to Elementor.
+Please read our [Contribution Guidelines](https://elemn.to/gh-contributing) to learn the best practices for contributing to Elementor.

 ### Bug Report